 The situation of the fish farmers was found to be even worse, especially in the Rajshahi division.
 The sales volume and prices of fish plunged significantly throughout the nation.
 The fish farmers are in a dilemma as they can neither sell nor store their products.
 The farmers who mentioned that they are being forced to sell their products at a lower price than production cost also added that they experienced a slump in demand and a shortage of transportation vehicles.

-Though immediately after the lockdown the dairy industry faced an increased demand, in recent times the demand has decreased in all levels, local mills, direct consumers, etc. The prices of liquid raw milk dropped from BDT 36-52/litre to BDT 20-28/litre.
-The rural people who are involved in the production of perishable products are in severe loss because of the dearth of storing facilities.
+Though immediately after the lockdown the dairy industry faced an increased demand, in recent times the demand has decreased at all levels, local mills, direct consumers, etc. The prices of liquid raw milk dropped from BDT 36-52/liter to BDT 20-28/liter.
+The rural people who are involved in the production of perishable products are at a severe loss because of the dearth of storing facilities.

-The COVID-19 induced lockdown struck all parts of the agricultural value chain because of social distancing, breakdown in logistics and storage facilities, scarcity of laborers, etc. And all these distortions have resulted in shaken production, price distortions, and uncertain living conditions of the rural lower-income people.
+The COVID-19-induced lockdown struck all parts of the agricultural value chain because of social distancing, breakdown in logistics and storage facilities, scarcity of laborers, etc. And all these distortions have resulted in shaken production, price distortions, and uncertain living conditions for the rural lower-income people.

 The rural workers and farmers were also asked about their awareness regarding the challenges imposed by the coronavirus and the implications of the deadly disease, and 70% of the rural workers and farmers mentioned news/media as the source of their information in this regard.
 To keep in line with the knowledge regarding awareness, 85% of 160 rural households were washing their hands regularly, 47% of 160 were maintaining cleanliness, etc. On the contrary, only 22% of the rural households mentioned that they have been avoiding crowded places and only 4% of the rural households prayed at home as a precautionary measure.
 This is contrary to what the government has prescribed as a short time highly effective method of deterring the contagion.
 The importance of home quarantine must be further instilled further into the general populace if we are to maintain or control the level of infection and death and combat the upcoming probable waves.